QuickBooks Time Review: Pros, Cons, and Features

 It’s easy to create a schedule, and there are good features for organizing work: by customers, services, jobs, and other custom fields.
 But I had to take points off for the lack of employee self-service tools and the very poor overtime and conflict management.
 In this area, QuickBooks Time pales in comparison to competitors.

-Attendance and labor costs
+Attendance and labor cost tracking

 As mentioned, managers can see who’s working at any given time and their location, but little beyond that: no alerts, tags, or icons for late punch-outs, early clock-ins, or missed shifts.
 As a manager, that makes it hard to plan for the day.